fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolUserRole.md

 ```

 ### -UserPrincipalName
-The user ID of the user to retrieve roles for.
+Specifies the user principal name of the user to retrieve roles for.

 ```yaml
 Type: String